 Randy and his friend, Patrinell Wright, challenged high school students to create a better tomorrow and Shirts Across America was born.
 Novak used his media experience and the King Classic, a high school basketball event honoring Dr. Martin Luther King, Jr., to help the people of the Gulf Coast.

 Novak has given his hands-on support guiding this organization from its inception.
-He has worked with over 3,500 high school students and volunteers over the last ten years in Mississippi and New Orleans.
+He has worked with over 3,500 high school students and volunteers for over a decade in Mississippi and New Orleans.
 People have described Randy as a community leader and a doer of extraordinary things, which he shrugs off and states, “I’m just an ordinary guy – who cares about people”.

 Patrinell “Pat” Wright

 Pastor Pat Wright is known as Seattle’s First Lady of Gospel.
 She is the founder and director of the internationally acclaimed Total Experience Gospel Choir.
 After 45 years, Pat retired the choir in 2018 – taking the group around the world visiting 38 states, 22 countries on 5 continents.
 She has performed with and for 3 U.S. Presidents and many other global leaders.
 She has sung with Ray Charles, Quincy Jones, The Judds, Dave Matthews, Heart, and hundreds of other recording artists.